EMCain/drug_names/README.md

 use `drug_name.create_drug_name` to get a medication name, or `generate_advertisement.get_ad` for a full advertisement.

 You could regenerate names.txt (list of real drug names) or chain.p if you wanted to, but you don't have to.

+Don't forget to check out the official drug_names [twitterbot!](https://twitter.com/askyrdoctorabot)

+Like our twitterbot?
+Learn to set up your own [here.](https://dev.to/emcain/how-to-set-up-a-twitter-bot-with-python-and-heroku-1n39)

 ## Example ads
 Are you plagued by restless elbow?
 Ask your doctor if Mencardand Ethroarb® is right for you!